 - Enable to turn on Fast Startup or Hybrid mode, Disable to turn it off.

-- Apply, exit, and then restart to see if the changes applied.
+- Apply, exit, and then restart to see if the changes are applied.

-I hope the tutorial was easy to follow, and you were able to disable or enable Fast Startup aka Hybrid Boot in Windows 10 and Windows 8.
+I hope the tutorial was easy to follow, and you could disable or enable Fast Startup, aka Hybrid Boot, in Windows 11/10.